 Palermo is one of the city’s largest neighborhoods, so it’s divided into several sub-neighborhoods as well.
 Palermo Soho centers around the buzzing Plaza Serrano and has the highest concentration of bars, restaurants, and cafes, and Palermo Hollywood is just north, crossing the train tracks that divide the two areas.

 South of Palermo Soho, Palermo Viejo is a bit more residential – this is where I lived when I was in Buenos Aires – it’s a great choice for a slightly quieter place to stay, but with easy access and walking distance to the rest of Palermo.

 For being such a cool, sought-after neighborhood, the prices of accommodations generally reflect it.
-Airbnbs can be quite expensive, even with weekly or months discounts, and hotels are generally your best option.
-Here are our recommendations of the best places in this neighborhood.
+Airbnbs can be quite expensive, even with weekly or monthly discounts, and hotels are generally your best option.
+Here are our recommendations for the best places in this neighborhood.

 Selina Palermo ($ – $$)